lucapette/website/content/writing/building-http-endpoints-with-kafka-streams-interactive-queries.md

 application instances.
 The feature enables us to build HTTP endpoints with interesting properties:

-- As long as all the information we need is avalable in some Kafka topic, we can build HTTP endpoints that do not depend on other endpoints (by querying them via HTTP).
+- As long as all the information we need is available in some Kafka topic, we can build HTTP endpoints that do not depend on other endpoints (by querying them via HTTP).
 We avoid the traditional pain of a micro-services architecture where a service calls a service that calls a service and so on.
 - The local stores update really fast, so the endpoints we'll build respond to change quickly.
-- We avoid the usual headaches of a more traditional architecture where Kafka is used, at best, as a ingestion and trasport layer and we move the data into a separate store (for example, Cassandra).
+- We avoid the usual headaches of a more traditional architecture where Kafka is used, at best, as a ingestion and transport layer and we move the data into a separate store (for example, Cassandra).
 Keeping the two stores in sync is a full time job.
-While it may not be too hard thanks to the Kafka Connect framework, relying on interactive queries has a much ligther impact on our infrastructure.
+While it may not be too hard thanks to the Kafka Connect framework, relying on interactive queries has a much lighter impact on our infrastructure.
 There's a lot less moving parts.
 Furthermore, Kafka Streams _already_ uses persistent local stores for caching (so that restarting a Kafka Stream app does not have to read the whole computed state from internal